tynandebold/dark-sky-proxy/readme.md

 ## Endpoint details

-Returns json data about a weather in a specificed location.
+Returns json data about weather in a specificed location.

 * **URL and Method**